traefik/traefik-helm-chart/README.md

 ```

 > [!WARNING]
-> If you want to upgrade from a standard installation to a CRDs chart powered one,
+> When upgrading from standard installation to the one with additional CRDs chart,
 > you **have** to change ownership on CRDs **before** installing CRDs chart

 ```bash